-Illinois Supreme Court issues opinion on Assault weapons ban law
+Illinois Supreme Court issues opinion on assault weapons ban law

-SPRINGFIELD, Ill. — On Friday, The Illinois Supreme Court reversed the Macon County judgement which struck down the assault weapons ban.
+SPRINGFIELD, Ill. — On Friday, the Illinois Supreme Court reversed the Macon County judgment which struck down the assault weapons ban.

 In March, a judge in Macon County found the Assault Weapons Ban law violated the equal protection and special legislation clauses of the Illinois Constitution.

-However, on Friday, August 11th, 2023, The Illinois Supreme court overturned that ruling saying:
+However, on Friday, Aug.
+11, 2023, the Illinois Supreme Court overturned that ruling saying:

 First, we hold the circuit court erroneously entered summary judgment for plaintiffs on their equal protection and special legislation claims.
 Plaintiffs are not similarly situated to the trained professionals.
 To the extent plaintiffs claim they possess restricted items, they are not treated differently from the grandfathered individuals.
 To the extent plaintiffs claim they do not possess restricted items, they are dissimilar to the grandfathered individuals, who have a reliance interest in retaining them.